nroduit/nroduit.github.io/content/getting-started/guidelines.en.md

   - From IntelliJ IDEA: *New > Project from Version Control...*
     - In the *Get from Version Control* dialog, select the menu *Repository URL* and enter the following URL: `https://github.com/nroduit/Weasis.git` (public repository)
 - Building Weasis plug-ins
-  - In *File > Project Structure...* select JDK 11 or higher as *Project SDK* and 8 as *Project language level*
-  - In the maven panel, select clean/install in Lifecyle of *weasis-framework (root)* to compile and to install all the plug-ins in the local Maven repository
+  - In the maven panel, select clean/install in Lifecycle of *weasis-framework (root)* to compile and to install all the plug-ins in the local Maven repository.

 {{% notice tip %}}
+* It is possible to use a JVM Option (e.g. `--Dweasis.arch=linux-x86-64`) to limit the build of native plugins only to the architecture of the current system (do not use this option when building the distribution).
-See also building the final [Weasis Distributions]((../building-weasis#building-weasis-distributions))
+* See also building the final [Weasis Distributions]((../building-weasis#building-weasis-distributions))
 {{% /notice %}}

 ### Add a launcher